Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 * You can see the original text from the master file (the English translation file).
 * You can enter the translation in the textbox
+* **Note:** have a look at the key (under "Edit Translation").
+It can help you with the context, especially for gender specific translations.
 * And then click "Save and continue" to get to the next translation (Or skip this one with "Next").